+SCS 303 Psychology of Addictions (same as PSY 303)

 Studies physiological, social, emotional, and psychological factors affecting the development and treatment of addiction.
 Application of Biblical principles provides a foundation for providing effective help.

-SCS 306 Family Social Services 3 hours Examines the structure and functions of the family unit.
+SCS 306 Family Social Services

+Examines the structure and functions of the family unit.
 This course identifies and centers on the skills needed to direct the family unit strengths and address family unit weaknesses.

-SCS 313 Introduction to Social Services 3 hours This module is a study of the social work field with an introduction to social welfare delivery systems.
-SCS 343 Introduction to Counseling (same as PSY 343 and SWK 343) 3 hours This course is designed to introduce students to the field of counseling.
+SCS 313 Introduction to Social Services

+This module is a study of the social work field with an introduction to social welfare delivery systems.

+SCS 343 Introduction to Counseling (same as PSY 343 and SWK 343)

+This course is designed to introduce students to the field of counseling.
 It is for learners who are anticipating a career in the human service field (psychology, social work, human services, probation, counseling, and ministry) but is also applicable for anyone who desires better listening and interaction skills.
 A major focus will be developing an effective helping relationship.
 Other areas of focus include counseling theories, strategies and interventions, cultural and personal values, and ethics.

-SCS 321 Juvenile Delinquency (same as CJS 323, CRJ 323, and SOC 323) 3 hours Investigates the nature and extent of delinquency; competing models and theories; and evaluation of prevention, control, treatment, and research programs.
-SCS 353 Social Issues 3 hours This module is intended to help learners better understand, identify, and analyze contemporary social issues, both globally and in the United States.
-The issues reviewed and discussed will be examined from the conflict, functionalist, and symbolic interactionist
+SCS 321 Juvenile Delinquency (same as CJS 323, CRJ 323, and SOC 323)

+Investigates the nature and extent of delinquency; competing models and theories; and evaluation of prevention, control, treatment, and research programs.

+SCS 353 Social Issues

+This module is intended to help learners better understand, identify, and analyze contemporary social issues, both globally and in the United States.
+The issues reviewed and discussed will be examined from the conflict, functionalist, and symbolic interactionist perspectives.
-This module is a study of the principles of crisis intervention generally, with a special emphasis on the types of precipitating events frequently seen by social work practitioners.
-Events often leading to individual or group/community crisis behavior may include, but not need to be limited to: grief/loss; suicide and homicide; family violence; sexual assault; substance abuse; accidents (shootings, motor vehicle and airline crashes, etc.); and natural disasters (storms, floods, earthquakes, tornados, hurricanes, etc.).
-While much crisis perspectives.

-Crisis Intervention (same as CJS 356, and CRJ 356)
+SCS 356 Crisis Intervention (same as CJS 356, and CRJ 356)